wetryingtodorock/getblock-docs/en/rpc-service/ftm/json-rpc/ftm_eth_getTransactionByHash.md

 ---
-title: ftm:eth_getTransactionByHash \[POST\]
+title: ftm:eth_getTransactionByHash - Fantom
-description: Returns transaction information for the specified transaction hash.
+description: Example code for the ftm:eth_getTransactionByHash json-rpc method. Сomplete guide on how to use ftm:eth_getTransactionByHash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters